Building a tough 4WD boat trailer to take remote fishing

 The outboard motor had no support, and the leaf springs were far too hard.
 Even if you jumped up and down on the boat you couldn’t get the single 600kg parabolic springs to flex, and I found out they were installed the wrong way around too, with the slipper facing forward.

-What does a tough off-road boat trailer need?
+What does a tough off road boat trailer build need?

 We had bumped into a group of guys along the Gibb River Road in the past, who had just come from an epic fishing trip to Kalumburu with their tinny, set up to handle the shocking (literally) roads up there.
 I had a bit of a squiz at their trailer, and was impressed.
 Essentially, you need a bullet proof trailer that is going to take care of your boat whilst not falling apart.
 How do you do that?